kylemullet/whats_in_the_fridge/README.md

 # whats_in_the_fridge
-An collection of foodnetwork.com recipes you can filter by ingredients, with classification models to predict recipe ratings
+A collection of foodnetwork.com recipes you can filter by ingredients, with classification models to predict recipe ratings